-I finally had to bite the bullet and visit Harvey Nichols so I could pick up Fenty Beauty goodies.
+Finally I had to bite the bullet and visit Harvey Nichols so I could pick up Fenty Beauty goodies.
 I always knew I would buy some as I completely support the message behind the range as an inclusive culture in the beauty community is so important.
-I was just praying I would find my foundation match as I couldn’t find any models that looked similar to me, (in terms of skin tone) to know for sure.
-The main reason I had put it off for so long was because, like anyone who wants to pick up any Fenty in London, the entry queue was a real test.
+My main hope was that I would find my foundation match as I couldn’t find any models that looked similar to me. (in terms of skin tone) The main reason I had put it off for so long was because, like anyone who wants to pick up any Fenty in London, the entry queue was a real test.

 The layout was straightforward in terms of a boutique and all of the products were clearly visible.
 After waiting in the queue (about 35 minutes) I was greeted by an assistant who walked me over to a chair and sat me down before asking what I wanted to try.
 Obviously the ProFilt’r foundation was top of my list but also I was interested in the highlighters, or at least I wanted to see Trophy Wife for myself.